 I love to shop…and the travel clothes for men that Matt wears were all the result of careful research and a little bit of trial and error.

-He didn’t mention it in his blog post about packing to be a digital nomad, but I selected nearly every piece of clothing Matt brought.
+He didn’t mention it in his blog post about packing to be a digital nomad, but I selected nearly every piece of clothing on Matt’s packing list.

 Shopping for someone else is fun for me because I don’t have to go in the dressing room but still get to experience the thrill when I find the perfect piece – bonus points for on sale!